Fraction Simplifier – Fraction Reducer

 The first step to reducing a fraction is to find the greatest common factor [GCF] between the numerator and the denominator.
 You’ll need the greatest common factor in the second step.

-The greatest common factor is the largest number that is evenly divisible by both the numerator and denominator with no decimals.
+The greatest common factor is the largest number that is evenly divisible, or evenly goes into both the numerator and denominator with no decimals.

 For example, for the fraction is 6 / 8, let’s find the factors of 6 and 8.